Pelvic health physiotherapists treat a range of conditions around the pelvis for both women and men.

 It is often just described as women’s health, as women are at much higher risk of the kind of conditions treated.
 Also, not all women’s health physios treat men.
 However, men can still suffer from complaints relating to their pelvic floor!

-This is a speciality that is less well known within Physiotherapy and often deals with complaints that are not openly discussed or there may be embarrassment around.
-This is despite there being a large number of people who suffer from problems in this area.
+This is a less well known speciality within physiotherapy and often deals with complaints that are not openly discussed, or there is embarrassment around.
+This is despite there being a lot of people who have the same problems as you!

-We want to explain what a Women’s Health Physiotherapist does and how they might be able to help you.
+We want to explain exactly what a women’s health physiotherapist does, and how they could help you.

-We chatted to Complete Physio’s pelvic health specialist Clare Pacey about her role in women’s and men’s health and what kind of complaints she sees in her clinics.
+Enter Clare Pacey.
+We chatted with her about a physio’s role in women’s and men’s health and what kind of complaints she sees in her clinics.